Taylor Walls Player Props: Rays vs. Athletics

 Taylor Walls At The Plate

-- Walls has seven doubles, two triples, seven home runs and 25 walks while hitting .212.
+- Walls is batting .208 with seven doubles, two triples, seven home runs and 25 walks.

-- Walls has reached base via a hit in 25 games this season (of 50 played), and had multiple hits in five of those games.
+- Walls has picked up a hit in 25 of 51 games this season, with multiple hits five times.

-- In 15 games this season (30.0%), Walls has picked up an RBI, and in three of those games (6.0%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 29.4% of his games this season, Walls has driven in at least one run.
+In three of those games (5.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 23 of 50 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.